saud-learning-services/cleaning-zoom-polls/README.md

 > <li>If you delete a meeting from your <a href="https://zoom.us/meeting" target="_blank" rel="noopener"><strong>Meetings</strong></a> list in the web portal, you cannot generate reports for that meeting.
 You can still download any reports you generated before deleting the meeting.</li>
 > <li>You should generate meeting reports after your meeting has ended.
 If generated a report before starting the meeting, you should re-generate the report to obtain the data collected during the meeting.</li>
 </ul>

+## Steps
+- Download your poll files from Zoom, following [Zoom's Instructions](https://support.zoom.us/hc/en-us/articles/216378603)
+- Add your poll file(s) to the folder `poll_input`
+- Run the script [(see detailed instructions below)](https://github.com/saud-learning-services/cleaning-zoom-polls#running-the-script): **all files in the folder** will be reformatted
+- The updated file will be available in `poll_output` with the original name plus "_cleaned"
+- If something goes wrong for a file you should see an Error message

 ## Running the Script